-W ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impac a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
-DI SCUSSION: (a) The project may induce minimal population growth housing nor the extension of roads or other infrast than significant impact to population growth in the ructure.
-Th e project wi ll have a le ess
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+DI SCUSSION: The project may induce minimal population growth at most.
+The project does not include housing nor the extension of roads or other infrastructure.
+The project will have a less than significant impact to population growth in the area, either directly or indirectly.

-- (b) The project will not displace any existing housing and will not necessitate the construction of replacement housing elsewhere. - (c) The project will not displace any people and will not necessitate the construction of replacement housing elsewhere.
+- (b) The project will not displace any existing housing and will not necessitate the - construction of replacement housing elsewhere. - (c) The project will not displace any people and will not necessitate the construction of replacement housing elsewhere.